About the Chef

 Qualifications:

 I've worked as a prep chef and a line chef in a classic French restaurant and an authentic Mexican kitchen, and studied under a group of accomplished chefs in Switzerland, where I learned about vegetarian cooking and regenerative agriculture.
 The Hatchery has also organized a variety of events in previous years, through which I’ve catered a wedding, cooked in the galley of a 108-foot sailboat, and designed an 11-course tasting menu for a charity fundraiser.
-I’ve also taken multiple culinary classes and independent studies throughout high school, read countless cookbooks, and received a certificate in food chemistry from a series of courses I took through Harvard's continuing education program.
+I’ve also taken multiple culinary classes and independent studies throughout school, read countless cookbooks, and received a certificate in food chemistry from Harvard's continuing education program.
 I believe in learning through experience, and I'm very grateful for the people and opportunities that have allowed me to expand my culinary knowledge and share my passion for food.